Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 - Objective 5: At least 90% of employers will rate program graduates as satisfactory or above as having skills equivalent to those of an entry-level Registered Dietitian Nutritionist (5-point scale: outstanding to unsatisfactory).

-Goal 2: Program graduates will be prepared to work in diverse areas in dietetics to serve the rural populations of the East Texas region.
+Goal 2: Program graduates will be prepared to work in the nutrition and dietetics profession to serve the rural populations of the East Texas region.

 - Objective 1: At least 30% of our graduates will be employed in the dietetics field in the East Texas region.